cloudingcity/gofast/README.md

 The default encoding is `JSON` with `application/json` header.

-You can also use `map` to bind value, but the worst performance you will get.
+You can also use `map` to bind value, but the worse performance you will get.
 ```go
 type CreateToken struct {
     ID     string `json:"id"`